HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Abstract

 \section{Abstract}

 In high energy physics, the ability to reconstruct particles based on their detector signatures is essential for downstream data analyses.
 A particle reconstruction algorithm based on learning hypergraphs (HGPflow) has previously been explored in the context of single jets.
 In this paper, we expand the scope to full proton-proton and electron-positron collision events and study reconstruction quality using metrics at the particle, jet, and event levels.
-Rather than operating on the entire event in a single pass, we train HGPflow on smaller partitions to avoid potentially learning long-range correlations related to the physics process.
+Instead of passing entire events through HGPflow, we train it on smaller partitions for scalability and to avoid potential bias from long-range correlations related to the physics process.
 We demonstrate that this approach is feasible and that on most metrics, HGPflow outperforms both traditional particle flow algorithms and a machine learning-based benchmark model.